 Nearly-Headless Drupal

-Headless Drupal is a phrase that has gained a lot of momentum in the Drupal community - the basic concept being that Drupal purely responds with RESTful endpoints, and completely independant front-end code using frameworks such as Angular.js is used to render the data and completely separate content from presentation.
+Headless Drupal is a phrase that has gained a lot of momentum in the Drupal community - the basic concept being that Drupal purely responds with RESTful endpoints, and completely independent front-end code using frameworks such as Angular.js is used to render the data and completely separate content from presentation.

 Personally, I prefer to think of a “nearly headless” approach - where Drupal is still responsible for the initial instantiation of the page, and a framework like Angular is used to control the dynamic portion of the page.
 This lets Drupal manage the things it’s good at, like menus, page layout and content management, whilst the “app” part is dropped into the page as another re-usable component and only takes over a part of the page.